-Brian Quinn replaced resident W&L bartender Nick Bennett, showing his stars and stripes and earning himself a new moniker: Brian Quinn, a State-Certified Absolute Mixologist (no relation to the Vodka).
-Mr. Quinn devastated the room with a series of cocktails that may or may not have been a marriage of gin, bourbon, bitters, ideas from Bennett, original ideas from Quinn, champagne and cold draft.
+Brian Quinn replaced resident W&L bartender Nick Bennett, showing his stars and stripes and earning himself a new moniker: Brian Quinn, a State-Certified Absolute Mixologist whipping up cocktails with gin, bourbon, bitters, ideas from Bennett, original ideas from Quinn, champagne and cold draft.

-Mark of the W&L and guest sous-chef Christine Wells, a graduate of the French Culinary Institute prepared a wildly exciting cheese/charcuterie platter, a delightful soup, a superb risotto of duck chorizo, duck, lamb and other such tasty devices, and a complex salad with something like 50,000 different greens, herbs and concepts.
+Mark of the W&L and guest sous-chef Christine Wells, a graduate of the French Culinary Institute prepared a wildly exciting cheese/charcuterie platter, soup, risotto of duck chorizo, duck, lamb and a complex salad with something like 50,000 different greens, herbs and “original concepts.”

-- 2009 El Porron Cinsault (Only found at very few and select restaurants in NYC)
+- El Porron 2009 Cinsault — Only carried in select restaurants in NYC.

-- 2008 Hayne Vineyard Zinfandel (The pinnacle of the Turley Zin legacy)
+- Hayne 2008 Vineyard Zinfandel — The pinnacle of the Turley Zin.

-- And the main event: 2010 Turley Cabernet Sauvignon.
-(That’s right, Cabernet Savignon).
-Just a barrel sample for the lucky 50 folks in the room.
-No one has ever tasted this wine before!
-Not even the winemaker! (kidding).
-The wine was truly a delight and in its infancy is showing superb structure, complexity and flavor.
-The concept is also new: lower alcohol, lighter in style, in short, a return to the style of winemaking Napa saw in the 70’s and early 80′s.
-It’s exciting to think of how this wine will develop.
+- Turley 2010 Cabernet Sauvignon. — Just a barrel sample for the lucky 50 folks in the room.
+It was richly textured, with superb structure for such a young wine, complexity and flavorful.
+Winemakers notes: the wine is a lower alcohol, light styled expression of Cab Sauv, in short, a return to the style of winemaking Napa saw in the 70’s and early 80’s.

 Cigar Introductions (3:44)